 And fine particle pollution is a particular concern for public health, as the particles are so small that they can actually pass into the bloodstream, causing heart disease and strokes.

 Trees also form physical barriers to block pollution.
-In fact, one key element of the Green Heart project will add trees and shrubs along highways — a strategy that a small previous study at a Louisville school suggests can reduce pollution levels in adjacent areas by as much as 60 percent.
+In fact, one key element of Green Heart is the addition of trees and shrubs along highways — a strategy that a small previous study at a Louisville school suggests can reduce pollution levels in adjacent areas by as much as 60 percent.

 “All cities are cash-strapped.
 They’re looking for information on the right place to plant the trees to see the best return on their investment, the biggest benefit for their people,” Chandler says.

-Louisville is the perfect urban laboratory — it’s big enough to face urban challenges, but small enough that coalitions like the Green Heart Project can come together to make things happen quickly, he says.
+Louisville is the perfect urban laboratory — it’s big enough to face urban challenges, but small enough that coalitions like Green Heart can come together to make things happen quickly, he says.

 “Towns like Louisville are where you roll up your sleeves and get things done,” Chandler says.